There’s a problem with the pole position

 Maybe I didn’t embellish it quite that much, but the rep promised to have someone out the following Friday between the narrow window of 8 a.m. and 5 p.m.

 On that day, as I worked from home, I happened to glance out the window and saw this company’s truck.
-It had apparently turned around in the driveway at the opposite end of yard from the leaning pole and was driving away, no knock, no phone call from outside.
+It had apparently turned around in the driveway at the opposite end of the yard from the leaning pole and was driving away, with no knock and no phone call from outside.

 “NO!”
 I screamed and bolted through the front door and out into the street, running and waving my arms.
 This is admittedly not unusual behavior in my neighborhood, but away he drove.